wcosta-01/SeniorCapstone/README.md

 # Welcome to Wit
 Wit is an eye tracking software that uses pupil labs core eye tracking glasses to read signs and any text the user looks at.
-It can read a book, look up restraints when you look at an advertisement.
+It can read a book, look up restaurants when you look at an advertisement.
 We test our software in three ways, images, video, and real-time.

 # Pupil Labs